Frischmiere/k-ship/README.md

 ### Traefik Proxy
 https://traefik.io/traefik/

 An API Gateway.
-This was selected because, of the open-source options, it provides the best API management, API authentication, and API observability combination; although, it is missing the feature to authorize access to APIs by role.
+This was selected because, of the open-source options, it provides the best API management, API authentication, and API observability combination; although, it is missing the feature to authorize access to APIs by role/claims.
 Other contenders were KrankenD (oss) and Tyk, but each open-source option was lacking in one aspect or another.
 KrakenD (oss) was lacking in API management, and Tyk was not connecting to Keycloak.
+Traefik Enterprise has the ability to [authorize on claims](https://doc.traefik.io/traefik-enterprise/middlewares/oidc/#claims).

 ### Prometheus?
+todo

+### Kuma?
+todo

+### others?
 todo